About the Section

 The Section was formed in 1993 to :

-The section sponsors social events and symposia at the annual ESA meetings, to facilitate interaction among new and established theoreticians.
+The section sponsors a mixer and best student talk and poster awards at the annual ESA meetings, as well as a best paper award, to facilitate interaction among new and established theoreticians.

 To join us, you must first be a member of ESA.
-You can enroll online here; alternatively, fill out and mail this form, selecting "Theoretical Ecology" in "Section V".
-Annual membership dues are only $5.
+You can enroll online here, selecting “Theoretical Ecology” in “Section V”.

 Dear Theoretical Ecology section of ESA,